-It is very important to make sure Enrollment Services has a current address and other important contact information.
-Any changes or updates in students' personal information such as change of address, contact information, and name changes must be reported to the Enrollment Services Office.
+Any changes or updates in students' personal information such as change of address, contact information, and name changes must be reported to the Enrollment Services Office to ensure official notifications from the college are received.
 Students can update their address online through JICS.